ghiscoding/angular-validation/readme.md

 #### Any kind of help is welcome from the TODO list
 * Add more validators...
 * Add more locale languages...
 I need your help on that one!!!
-* Create an Angular Service that will provide access to attaching validation on the fly from within a controller

 ## CHANGELOG
 * [1.3.0](https://github.com/ghiscoding/angular-validation/commit/d106996926bef86a0457c90fbb65fe6233f3928d) `2014-12-01` Added support to AngularJS 1.3